Division of Student Affairs > Student Life > For New Students > Freshman Orientation

-Premiere DePaul, our mandatory orientation program for freshmen, is designed to provide students with the tools for a successful first year.
-The program, offered throughout the summer, is a two-day, overnight program.
-Students are required to attend both days of orientation in order to meet with an academic advisor and register for courses.
-Students will learn about the university by attending information sessions, participating in small and large group activities with current and fellow students, and spending the night in a residence hall.
+Due to the COVID-19 restrictions, Premiere DePaul was a virtual experience for summer 2020, no decisions have been made for summer 2021.
+The program, offered virtually throughout the summer, includes several parts to be completed over a period of a few days.
+Students are required to participate in all portions of orientation including a virtual meeting with an academic advisor to register for courses.
+Students will learn about the university and participate in small and large group sessions with current and fellow students.
 Premiere DePaul is a student's introduction to the amazing experience that awaits them at DePaul University.

 Students who take action early and select an earlier orientation date do have an advantage when it comes to selecting classes.
 While every student will leave orientation with a complete class schedule with classes that will fulfill Liberal Studies or major requirements, the greatest selection of course offerings will be available to those who attend orientation early.

 Parent(s) or family member(s) can assist you when reviewing the Degree Planning Tools prior to coming to orientation.
 However, when meeting with an advisor during orientation, parents/guests are discouraged from attending advising sessions with their students.

 If you have decided not to attend DePaul University, please inform the Office of Admission (firstname.lastname@example.org) and New Student and Family Engagement (email@example.com) as soon as possible.

 New Student and Family Engagement can answer your questions about freshmen student orientation at DePaul.
 If you have any questions please email firstname.lastname@example.org or call us at 773-325-7360.

 The office of New Student and Family Engagement is available from 9 a.m. to 5 p.m. via Zoom from Monday through Friday.
 Join from PC, Mac, Linux, iOS or Android: https://depaul.zoom.us/j/471008232